Skills Data Science Hybrid Research Router and Specialist Delegate

 2. Fallback execution — Classified as general research.
 Runs own plan → search → synthesize workflow.

-3. Clarification request — Classification ambiguous.
-Asks one forcing question to disambiguate, then routes.
+3. Clarification request — Classification ambiguous OR a single bare-noun signal matched.
+Asks one forcing question (with a recommended answer) to disambiguate, then routes.

 The skill never silently runs its fallback when a specialist would have done better.
 Routing transparency is what makes the hybrid architecture trustworthy.